Stratio/stratio-connector-sparkSQL/doc/src/site/sphinx/ConfMetastore.rst

 Step 4: Setting Spark files
 ---------------------------------

-In ${SPARK_HOME}/conf we need to modify the path of the database, the user and the password as we did with the parameters in the step 2.
+In ${SPARK_HOME}/conf we need to modify (as we did with the parameters in the step 2) the path of the catalog, user and password as the example:

 hive-site.xml
 .............